vknowable/namada-campfire/README.md

 ```

 ### Upgrading the chain
-Follow these steps to stop the chain, wipe all chain data, and relaunch with a different version of Namada:
+You can re-launch the chain by running the script `scripts/relaunch.sh`, or follow these steps to stop the chain, wipe all chain data, and re-launch with a different version of Namada:

 1. Build the container image for the new version of Namada (this can be done while the old chain is still running, to minimize downtime).
 There shouldn't be any need to rebuild the faucet frontend or backend containers in most cases.
 2. Stop the chain: `docker compose -f ~/namada-campfire/docker/compose/docker-compose-local-namada.yml --env-file ~/campfire.env down --volumes`